Dude Perfect: 50 Million 'Ruby' Creator Award

 Dude Perfect, along with over 20 other creators, never received a formal award from YouTube for passing 50 million subscribers.
 However, an award was conceived and created by fellow YouTuber Daniel Kraft who acknowledged the work and dedication the group has done for the YouTuber community over the years.

 Other channels

-In addition to their main channel, Dude Perfect have launched additional channels such as Dude Perfect Plus, Dude Perfect Gaming, and Dude Perfect en Español.
+In addition to their main channel, Dude Perfect have launched additional channels such as Dude Perfect Plus, Dude Perfect Gaming, Dude Perfect Outdoors and Dude Perfect en Español.
 The latter features voice actors that dub over each of the Dudes and graphics that can be read in Spanish.
-Collectively, these channels have amassed 1.8 million subscribers and garnered 116.7 million views in total, as of August 2023.
+Collectively, these channels have amassed 2.07 million subscribers and garnered 195.8 million views in total, as of January 2026.